 Clearly, I thoroughly loved this book, so you imagine how excited I was to join Erin at her Japonisme supper club last week in partnership with Toral Shah from The Urban Kitchen.

-Mark and I arrived at Benk + Bo – (plants, mushroom photography) a perfect backdrop for the evening ahead.
+Mark and I arrived at Benk + Bo, an events and co-working space where the plants, ikebana arrangements and mushroom photographs provided a perfect backdrop for the evening ahead.
 We had time for a bit of mingling over a beautiful sake cocktail courtesy of Tengu Sake.
 I have adored their sakes after meeting them at The Epicurean a couple of years ago, so it was great to see them sponsoring the event.

 Needless to say the food was wonderful – and there was plenty of it too!
 We started with miso soup, a refreshing carrot and cucumber salad with a beautifully subtle wasabi dressing, and some chicken teriyaki cakes.
 Mains were colourful and generous including pumpkin and watercress salad with tamari pumpkin seeds, miso aubergine salad with rocket, yakisoba, and my personal highlight of the menu: miso marinated cod.
 A delicate, smooth junmai sake was served with the mains before our dessert of a yuzu-flavoured, yoghurt-based panna cotta to finish.